dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 380C - Advanced Topics in Compilers/Dataflow Analysis/Dataflow Analysis.md

 Solve the system of equations as described in previous lecture.

-For many problems, this gives the meet-over-paths solution, and for other problems, it gives a "safe" approximation to the MOP solution.
+For many problems, this gives the meet-over-paths (MOP) solution, and for other problems, it gives a "safe" approximation to the MOP solution.

 We'll solve it using fixpoint equations.